nussbaumerv/m431/README.md

 # edu-chat.me

 ## Project Description
-We wanted to do a useful project that can also use other students.
+We wanted to do a useful project that can also be used by other students.
 We came up with the idea to program a website where students can chat together about the school or other things.
 You can create rooms and chat with your friends in a private chat room.

 ## Who are we?
 Our names are Ilija and Valentin and we are both 15 years old.
 We are doing our apprenticeship at Google and wanted to do our project together.